syamilAbdillah/jj/README.md

 go get github.com/syamilAbdillah/jj
 ```

+> v2 is break everything, so good luck with that
+>
 > don't install this shit. just copy and paste it to your codebase.
 >
 > shamelessly stole [htmgolang](https://github.com/htmgolang/htmg) code and changed it to my heart's content.